EduYukio/ED2/README.md

 # ED2
-My exercises for the "Algoritmos e Estruturas de Dados 2" discipline.
+Exercises for the university discipline "Algorithms and Data Structures 2".